tri-chau/dormitory_management/README.md

 - This project was developed for academic purposes, and can be expanded with role-based access control, validation logics, etc.
 - Some screens are implemented with UI only and may not be fully connected to the backend.

-## 📚 License

-This project is developed for learning purposes by [Your Name].
-Feel free to use or improve it.